 - Disconnect the fuel return hose from the line to the supply tank and point the end into a quart (1 liter) or larger container that has volume graduations. - 2.
 Prime the genset by pushing the Start/Stop switch to STOP and holding it there for the duration of the test.
 Flow should not be less than 200 ml (0.4 pints) per minute. - 3.
-If flow is less than specified: - A. Replace the fuel filter. - B. Check for other restrictions in the fuel lines. - C. Check for air bubbles in the fuel.
-Tighten fittings and replace fuel lines as necessary.
-Replace a cracked fuel filter body. - D. Replace the fuel pump.
+If flow is less than specified, replace the fuel filter.
+If that does not help, look for other restrictions in the fuel system.
+Last, replace the fuel pump.
+The pump is not serviceable.